Brings Color TV

 know why, but it went well.
 I just - inside it was just…” That's incredible, Atom Ant for all these people.”

-"He (dad) flew to Seattle in May of 1966 and, because there was no live studio color cameras in Anchorage, and it was just the dawn of videotape, he flew to Seattle and filmed (him introducing the Anchorage audience to color TV) on 16mm color film."
+"He (dad) flew to Seattle in May 1966 and because there were no live studio color cameras in Anchorage, and it was just the dawn of videotape, he flew to Seattle and filmed (him introducing the Anchorage audience to color TV) on 16mm color film.”

 “It was an incredible moment for him (dad) and really for the industry: going to color television.”